 Difference Between Haskell vs Rust

-Haskell is defined as a functional programming language that is general-purpose, powerful, and reliable language and hence it particularly suited for fast prototyping, proprietary business logic, enhancing the current environment of the software with properly written code and data analysis.
-Haskell is mainly known for its fast performance in any developed apps or software as it has an excellent compiler.
-Rust is defined as a system programming language that consists of improvised ideas of system language like C++ that provides safe memory as Rust writes safe code which allocates memory for each object and it will not unallocated until the process has completed this language also has a strong compiler which also is faster in performance wise.
+Haskell is defined as a functional programming language that is general-purpose, powerful, and reliable language.
+Hence, it particularly suited for fast prototyping, proprietary business logic, and enhancing the current environment of the software with properly written code and data analysis.
+Haskell is mainly known for its fast performance in any developed app or software, as it has an excellent compiler.
+Programmers designed Rust, a language for system development that incorporates ideas from C++, to prioritize safe memory allocation, ensuring that memory is not released until the process completes.
+Rust also features a powerful compiler that enhances performance.